Beginners Guide to Setting a Records Retention Schedule

 1. Set up a Universal Retention Schedule

 An organization should plan a universal retention schedule for all its departments.
 The retention schedule should be structured around a classification scheme to group similar records into broader categories, establishing consistency and conformity.
-Categories can include records, non-records, vital records, and archival records.
+Record classes can include records, non-records, vital records, and archival records.

 By organizing your business’ information into categories, you can determine records of higher importance and identify retention periods necessary for compliance.
 Record categorization also makes it easy to locate, access, and dispose of documents that have reached the end of their life cycle.